 Last Sunday I only made it halfway through the church service.
-I completely missed the message—and it was the best church experience I’ve had in a long, long time.
+I completely missed the sermon—and it was the best church experience I’ve had in a long, long time.

 That’s not to imply I didn’t like the speaker (I do) or that his words lacked substance (my bride gave me a recap, so I know it was good), it’s just that I ended up doing something far better.

 Unplanned and unexpected, I spent that time in our church’s prayer room.

 I sat with a stranger as she cried incoherent tears, then listening while she shared her anguish, and finally praying for her and giving her a father’s blessing—one she will not likely receive from her own dad but deeply desires to hear.